inURwhey/transparent-talent-monorepo/Documentation/SYSTEM_BRIEF.md

 *   **UI/UX Improvement: Collapsible Profile Sections:** The User Profile page has been redesigned with collapsible sections for "Contact & Basic Information", "Career Aspirations", "Work Environment & Requirements", "Skills & Industry Focus", and "Personality & Self-Assessment", significantly improving the user experience for managing detailed profile data.

 ## 4. Immediate Backlog & Next Steps
-1.  **Backend: Define & Implement Comprehensive Data Lifecycle Management:** Define and implement a comprehensive lifecycle for core data entities (users, companies, jobs, applications) within the backend, including state transitions and impacts.
-This will be documented in `ARCHITECTURE.md` or a new linked file.
-(RICE: 2.7)
-2.  **Feature: Define & Verify New User Account Flow:** Define and implement a comprehensive and verified onboarding flow for new user accounts beyond basic profile creation.
-(RICE: 6000)
-3.  **UI/UX: Multi-step Archiving/Hiding Workflow for Tracked Jobs:** Implement a more robust user interface for managing and hiding tracked jobs beyond simple filtering, potentially involving a multi-step archiving process.
-(RICE: 3600)
+1.  **Refactor: Separate `tracked_jobs.status` into `status` and `status_reason` columns (with ENUMs):** The first implementation step of the new Data Lifecycle definition.
+This involves a database migration and refactoring backend logic.
+(RICE: 4.0)
+2.  **Refactor: Modularize Large Frontend/Backend Files:** Break down monolithic files like `app.py` and `page.tsx` into smaller, more maintainable service modules and components to improve code quality.
+(RICE: 300)
+3.  **Bugfix: Status dropdown not persisting/collapsing on render size:** Investigate and fix the UI issue where the status dropdown does not persist its state or collapses unexpectedly based on browser render size.
+(RICE: 10000)
 4.  **UI/UX: Refine "Inactive Applications" Filter and Status Display:** Refine the "Inactive Applications" filter to accurately reflect status categories like "Expired," "Rejected," "Withdrawn," and "Accepted."
 (RICE: 8000)
-5.  **Bugfix: Status dropdown not persisting/collapsing on render size:** Investigate and fix the UI issue where the status dropdown does not persist its state or collapses unexpectedly based on browser render size.
-(RICE: 10000)
-6.  **Feature: Cascading Expiration from Job Posting to Applications:** When a job posting is marked as `Expired` (e.g., `Unreachable`, `Time Based`, `Legacy Format`), automatically initiate an expiration process for all associated `tracked_jobs` for all users, potentially offering user notifications and options for manual archiving.
-(RICE: 2400)
-7.  **UI/UX: Complex Notification System for Job Expiration:** Develop a sophisticated notification system for job expiration events, potentially including in-app alerts, email notifications, and user preferences for opting in/out of bulk vs. individual notifications.
-(RICE: 1800)
-8.  **Platform: Job Posting Multi-Context Awareness (Cities, Sources):** Architecturally recognize and manage that the same job posting can occur in multiple cities and appear at multiple sources, ensuring the system has awareness of these different contexts.
-(RICE: 1.05)
+5.  **Feature: Define & Verify New User Account Flow:** Define and implement a comprehensive and verified onboarding flow for new user accounts beyond basic profile creation.
+(RICE: 6000)
+6.  **Feature: User-set Reminders & Next Action Notifications:** Implement the UI and backend logic for the new `next_action_at` and `next_action_notes` fields defined in the Data Lifecycle plan.
+(RICE: 4000)